HumanDuck23/mc-proxy/readme.md

 supports.
 This only breaks when logic changes occur (such as the configuration state introduced in 1.20.2), these will need to be manually implemented.
 As of now, it supports **1.7 - 1.21.8**.

+The library works independently of node-minecraft-protocols client and server implementations, as it is specifically designed to proxy packets rather than implement game features.
+Authentication, encryption and compression are implemented.
+NMP is used only for packet reading and writing.

 ## Installation

 ```